FourthState/plasma-mvp-sidechain/README.md

 Plasma Node:

-- Navigate to `plasmad/` directory
+- Navigate to `client/plasmad/` directory
-- Run `go build` via command line
 - Run `go install` via command line

 The plasma node (plasmad) is now installed and can be called from any directory with `plasmad`